iamromulan/cellular-modem-wiki/README.md

 ..no need to reboot.

 ## Enable Qualcomm Webserver
+> :warning: Do not use this and the Simpleadmin.
+Use either one or the other

 > :bowtie: This section was contributed by [GitHub user aesthernr](https://github.com/aesthernr).
 Thanks for the contribution!